Why teach spelling rules?

 Co-Director Playberry Laser

-Some folks argue against teaching spelling rules, arguing that this creates cognitive overload for students.
-I’m assuming their explanation would be that retrieving a spelling rule would create extraneous cognitive load and use up valuable working memory space that could otherwise be used to retrieve the correct letter string.
-If that’s the reason, then I’m dubious of it.
+Some folks argue fairly strongly against teaching spelling rules.
+They say that this creates cognitive overload for students.
+I’m assuming their explanation would be that retrieving a spelling rule would create unnecessary cognitive load and use up valuable working memory space that could otherwise be used to retrieve the correct letter string.
+If that’s the reason, then I’m dubious.
 Programs that don’t teach spelling rules say that lots of exposure to orthographic letter strings is enough to anchor correct spelling in a learner’s long-term memory.
 For many students with strong orthographic processing, they’re right!
 We ‘good spellers’ (a population I’m lucky enough to be part of) have a couple of advantages going for us:

 Advantage 1: Strong Phonology

 Firstly, we have sharp phonological skills.
 We have no difficulty mentally lining up speech sounds (phonemes) when we want to spell a word.
-We don’t muddle the phoneme sequence and get ‘hostipal’ for ‘hospital’ when we put those sounds to paper as a sequence of letters.
+We don’t muddle the phoneme sequence and get ‘hostipal’ for ‘hospital’ when we put those sounds onto paper as a sequence of letters.
 Folks with dyslexia often have difficulty at this level of spelling until they’re given targeted training to remediate this difficulty that originates in their language circuits.
-Phonological awareness training accompanied by additional and targeted practice matching letters to sounds makes a big difference.
+Phonological awareness training, accompanied by additional and targeted practice that matches letters to sounds, makes a significant difference.

 Advantage 2: Strong Orthographic Processing

-Secondly, I and the others who find spelling easy are good at storing and retrieving orthographic images (correct letter strings) and the words these letter strings belong to.
+Secondly, the others and I who find spelling easy are good at storing and retrieving orthographic units (correct letter strings) and the words these letter strings belong to.
 We can reliably retrieve the ‘aught’ when spelling ‘taught’, the ‘ic’ at the end of ‘frantic’ or the ‘ick’ on ‘brick’.
 We correctly choose ‘ale’ to spell ‘pale’ and ‘ail’ to complete ‘mail’ (and we also know we’re spelling what comes to the letter box, not a gender).

-This ease of storage and retrieval of correct letter strings isn’t the result of hard work!
+This ease of storage and retrieval of correct letter strings (orthographic units) isn’t the result of hard work!
 Despite little study, we were the kids who constantly got 10/10 on weekly spelling tests!
-We were born with neural circuits that specialized well for this job when we learned to spell and read!
+We were born with neural circuits that just specialised well for this job when we learned to spell and read!
 We were lucky!
-Time to stop looking down our noses at folks who don’t spell as well as us.
+Time to stop looking down our noses at folks who don’t spell as well as we do.
 We didn’t earn it!

 What if you don’t have strong orthographic processing?